 Regardless, on Thursday, Kelley Hudlow; missioner for clergy formation for the diocese; told NBC affiliate WVTM of Birmingham earlier that people have been injured.
 However, that was all the information she had at the time.

 “We’re kind of like with everyone else; just waiting to learn more,” she said.
 “Currently we are praying for healing and safety.”

 Luckily the police department responded at 6:22 p.m. on a call for an active shooter.
 Multiple law enforcement agencies and fire departments were at the scene, police said.

 Two People Are In The Hospital And One Was Pronounced Deceased Friday

-Sadly the 84-year-old woman died hours after being rushed to a hospital; following the Thursday evening shooting at St. Stephen’s Episcopal Church; in the Birmingham suburb of Vestavia Hills.
-The suspect, a 71-year-old man; was subdued and held by a person attending the dinner until police arrived; shielding the congregation from further violence; police Capt.
+Sadly the 84-year-old woman died hours after being rushed to a hospital.
+Furthermore, following the Thursday evening shooting at St. Stephen’s Episcopal Church; in the Birmingham suburb of Vestavia Hills.
+Alternatively, the suspect, a 71-year-old man; was subdued and held by one of the dinner attendees until police arrived; shielding the congregation from further violence; police Capt.
 Shane Ware said.

-Moreover, the 74-year-old suspect, who has not been identified, was attending a “Boomers Potluck” gathering at St. Stephen’s Episcopal Church in Vestavia Hills, when he at some point “produced a handgun” and “began shooting,” said Vestavia Hills police Capt.
+Moreover, the 74-year-old suspect was attending a “Boomers Potluck” gathering at St. Stephen’s Episcopal Church in Vestavia Hills, when he at some point “produced a handgun” and “began shooting,” said Vestavia Hills police Capt.
 Shane Ware.
-To add, the shooter was no stranger allegedly to the congregation.
+Making things even more scarier, the shooter was no stranger allegedly to the congregation.